SnigBhaumik/winston-mssql-transport/README.md

 # winston-mssql-transport

-A slick and simple MS SQL Server transport for Winston Logger
+A slick, simple and practical MS SQL Server transport for Winston Logger.